Student Learning

 The inequity of opt-in educational resources and an intervention to increase equitable access

-Billions of dollars are invested in opt-in, educational resources to accelerate students’ learning.
-Although advertised to support struggling, marginalized students, there is no guarantee these students will opt in.
-We report results from a school system’s implementation of on-demand tutoring.… more →
+Billions of dollars are invested in opt-in educational resources to support struggling students.
+Yet, there is no guarantee these students will use these resources.
+We report results from a school system’s implementation of on-demand tutoring.
+The take up was low.
+At baseline, only 19% of… more →

 Mixed-Delivery Public Prekindergarten: Differences in Demographics, Quality, and Children’s Gains in Community-Based versus Public School Programs across Five Large-Scale Systems